Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The inhomogeneous F o ppl-von K a rm a n shallow shell equations

 \subsection{The strain incompatibility relations}

 The elastic and plastic strains are \text{incompatible} in the sense that they do not satisfy relations of the kind given in \eqref{compatibility:fvk}.
 Due to this, they are not related to deformation fields in a way that the total strains are.
 The incompatibility of strains is due to the presence of defect and metric anomaly densities over the surface.
-In order to obtain the strain incompatibility relations, we recall relations \eqref{strain-incompatibility-relations} and reduce them to their leading order using the assumptions prescribed above.
-The incompatibility measures in \eqref{incompatibilities-defn} are simplified as
+The strain incompatibility relations are obtained by reducing the relations between the Riemannian and the non-Riemannian structures of the theory to their leading order using the assumptions prescribed above.
+Following the derivation in Appendix~\ref{incompgcm}, we obtain the the required \textit{strain incompatibility relations} as